 Coming to grip with the full reality of sin is key.
 It has been a long process.
 In fact, I don’t know that I’m even there yet, but I really need to get there quick.
 The idea that God may give me over to my sin, as I discussed yesterday, terrifies me.
 I know what it’s like to be totally at the mercy of alcohol, and, trust me, there is no mercy in sin.

 Is that such a far-fetched thought, that God would give me to Satan to destroy my flesh so that my spirit might live?
 Not at all.
 I know people that I am quite sure were born-again Christians who died of overdoses.
 Did God deliver them from dope?
 Yes, but they went back to it.
 And, they died.
 How many times have I made an oath my God only to go back to my sin!

 How often do I need to come begging for relief, yet not really intending to change, before God stops rescuing me?
 I suppose no one knows the answer to that question, but it’s not forever.
 Please don’t misunderstand, I’m not talking about God revoking my salvation.
 That’s secure.
 I’m talking about suffering for sin that I refuse to give up.
 I think that is not only biblical, it’s common sense.
+There are no shortcuts.

 My story is one where God instantaneously removed my taste for alcohol.
 It was a miracle.
 He has not done that for my gluttony.
 That’s understandable.
 Oh, for sure, freedom from indwelling sin comes only from Jesus, and genuine repentance is part of that.
 It’s a step that cannot be skipped.
+There are no shortcuts.

 Father, I feel that I am getting closer.
 Keep guiding me.
 Draw me closer.
 Teach me.
 I want to be all-in.
 Amen.